 Explanations are based on stories handed down from generations of his Elders and time he has spent with World Heritage, National parks, archaeologist, geologists, zoologists and scientologists, all curious to know the ancient secrets of the past hidden in this unique land.

-As we travel the 110km road out to the national park along the way you will be entertained with history local people that have a station out this way.
+As we travel the 110km road out to the national park along the way you will be entertained with local plants in traditional language and history of some local people that have a station out this way.

 The vegetation in the region, sparse though it is, is typical of the semi-arid zone we are in your guide will point out the native plants that have survived the trying time of the climate.